Formaleuros, Formalbitcoins, and Virtual Monies

 This survey serves as a quick scan of the available work.
-It has been produced exclusively from woks accessible electronically through the library system of the University of Amsterdam.
+It has been produced exclusively from works accessible electronically through the library system of the University of Amsterdam.
 Books have been left out of consideration.

 The literature has been structured in relation to forms of money and institutional embeddings of money.
-Many other ways to decompose TMF are conceivable.
+Many other ways to decompose ToM\&F are conceivable.
 No attempt has been made to experiment with alternative ways to disassemble the body of literature at hand.

-\subsection{Definition, history and anthropology of money}
+\subsection{Definition, history, and anthropology of money}

-We prefer to use the phrase specification of money rather than definition because most definition found in the literature are IDBR definitions which are best viewed as specifications rather than definitions.
+We prefer to use the phrase specification of money rather than definition because most definitions found in the literature are IDBR definitions which are best viewed as loose specifications rather than definitions.